thinkloop/memoizerific/README.md

 Fully supports multiple complex object arguments.
 Implements LRU (least recently used) cache to maintain only the most recent results.

-For the browser and nodejs.
+Made for the browser and nodejs.

-Memoization is the process of caching function results, so that they can be returned cheaply, without re-running the function when it is called again with the same arguments.
+Memoization is the process of caching function results, so that they can be returned cheaply without re-running the function when it is called again with the same arguments.

 ## Install